This article was written by Registered Dietitian Maeve Hanan, and Nutritionist and Dietetically Speaking Intern Hanna Tejani.

 Having some go-to responses can allow you to assert your boundaries and also make the other person more aware before they comment again in the future.

 Communicating Your Needs

 Having support can also be really beneficial in navigating these situations.
 Having an honest discussion with a trusted friend or family member that will understand can ensure that if those comments arise you will have someone to turn to, or even exchange a discrete eye roll with.
-This has been backed up by studies which suggest that positive peer, familial and social relationships can act as protective factors in developing disordered eating habits!
+This has been backed up by studies that suggest that positive peer, familial and social relationships can act as protective factors in developing disordered eating habits.
 (2)